sindresorhus/notifier-for-github/readme.md

 ### GitHub Enterprise support

 By default, the extension works for the public [GitHub](https://github.com) site.
-If you want the extension to show notifications from a GitHub Enterprise server, you have to configure the extension to use the API URL for your GitHub Enterprise server (like `https://github.yourco.com/`).
+If the repo of your company runs github on their own servers via Github Enterprise Server, you have to configure the extension to use the API URL.
+For example `https://github.yourco.com/`.

 ## Maintainers